turzey/community-starter-kit/README.md

 ## Project maintainers

-This project is maintained by Monalisa Octocat and friends.
+This project is maintained by Beni Dibatia and friends.
 Use of this project under the [MIT License](LICENSE.md).